anthonyscorrea/cmba-bylaws/docs/02-league-rules-and-policy.md

 ### Flagrant Collisions
 A flagrant collision is defined as an intentional act to forcibly collide with a fielder.
 A player who is ejected for a flagrant collision will be suspended for three (3) games and fined $30.
 A second offense (not necessarily in the same season) will result in the player being suspended for the remainder of that season (including playoffs).
 A third offense will result in permanent banishment from the league.

+## Subjectivity
+These rules, regulations, articles, and Bylaws may not be suspended, set aside, or added to under any circumstances, regardless of the will of the Managers.
+This provision nullifies the “If both managers agree” concept.